Foundation

 13 - Abbreviations

+State that the Q Codes are terms describing various amateur radio operations and processes.
 State that the Q Codes and phonetic alphabet are used to aid clarity in communications.

 14 - Transmitter measurements